Orange-OpenSource/python-ngsild-client/README.md

 ### Increase our parking occupancy as the day goes on

-Each hour five more parkings spots are occupied, until 8 p.m.
+Each hour ten more parkings spots are occupied, until 8 p.m.

 ```python
 from datetime import timedelta